IvanIsOK/Alcatel3L-TokyoPro-5029y-TWRP-/README.md

 Use python mtk.py w recovery /path/to/your/backup_of_recovery.img (you dont need DA and auth because its an old chipset.)

 ## TWRP getting replaced by stock recovery?
-Try dumping the vbmeta partitions and flash them with --disable-veririty --disable-verification flags
+Try dumping the vbmeta partitions and flash them with --disable veririty and --disable-verification flags